jlsemi/jlsemi-dev-jobs/jlsemi-dev-jobs-2018.md

 - Positive, active, self-motivated and teamwork
 - Interest and ability to learn other coding languages as needed.
 - Experience working with one or more from the following are preferred:
-    - Firmware/bare-metal/RTOS program development with C or assembly language
+    - Bare-metal/RTOS program development with C or assembly language
-    - Application or driver developtment on linux based operating system
+    - Application or driver development on linux based operating system
+    - Network Knowledge or Internet Protocol
+    - DSP Algorithm or Communication System

 ----